-- A degree together with PGCE or equivalent teaching qualification. - Evidence of commitment to CPD to support areas of the job role. - Detailed knowledge and understanding of the current issues in Science (Biology) education.
+- A relevant degree together with Business PGCE or equivalent teaching qualification (or currently an ITT/GTP trainee) - Evidence of commitment to CPD to support areas of the job role. - Detailed knowledge and understanding of the current issues in Business & Economics education.